AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 The steps are simple:

-1. Create a Virtual Environment by typing the following command in your terminal:
+1. **Create a Virtual Environment** by typing the following command in your terminal:

 ```bash
 conda create -n label_studio python=3.11 -y
 ```

-This command will create a new environment named label_studio with Python version 3.11.
+This command will create a new environment named `label_studio` with Python version `3.11`.
 Don't forget to activate this environment before moving forward:

 ```bash
 conda activate label_studio